microsoft/r-server-hospital-length-of-stay/jupyter.md

 ---
 ## Using a Jupyter Notebook

-You can view and execute the R or Python code for this solution in a Jupyter Notebook on the VM by following these instructions.
+You can view and execute the R or Python code for this solution in a Jupyter Notebook by following these instructions.

 ## Start Jupyter Notebook

-1. Set Firefox to be your default browser if you haven't already done so
-2. Open a Powershell or Terminal window and execute the following:
+Open a Powershell or Terminal window and execute the following:

     ```
     cd c:\Solutions\Hospital
     jupyter notebook
     ```

 After a moment, the browser window will open.
 Navigate to either the **R** or **Python** directory to find the corresponding notebook.
+Select the `ML Server` kernel for the Python notebook.

 ## Using Jupyter